-Subsidiaries are consolidated from the date on which control is transferred to the Group up to the effective date on which control ceases, as appropriate.
+Subsidiaries are consolidated from the date on which control is obtained by to the Group up to the effective date on which control is lost, as appropriate.

 Intra-group balances and transactions and any unrealised income and expenses arising from intra-group transactions are eliminated on consolidation.
-Unrealised losses may be an impairment indicator of the assets concerned.
+Unrealised losses may be an impairment indicator of the asset concerned.